 Whether the universal adoption and implementation of EPP AuthInfo codes has eliminated the need of FOAs.

-The Final Issue Report was submitted on .
-On 17 January 2013 the GNSO Council resolved at its meeting to initiate a PDP to provide recommendations .
+The Final Issue Report was submitted on 8 January 2013 [http://gnso.icann.org/en/issues/issue-report-irtp-d-08jan13-en.pdf ] to the GNSO Council.
+On 17 January 2013 the GNSO Council resolved at its meeting to initiate a PDP Working Group to provide recommendations in relations to the ex questions outlined in the Charter.

 3.2 Final Issue Background (excerpt from Final Issue Report)